 Costa Rica’s cost of living might be higher than other Central American countries, but here you’ll find a stable, flourishing economy, excellent and affordable healthcare, convenient public transportation and still spend far less than you would in most US cities.
 Plus, you might have toucans in your backyard.

-Here’s how you, too, can move to Costa Rica and live there for next to nothing.
+Here’s how you, too, can move to Costa Rica and start living the Pura Vida on a budget.

 How to move to Costa Rica:

 1. Do I need a visa to live in Costa Rica?
 Which one?

 2. Best places to move to in Costa Rica

 3. Can I move to Costa Rica with my pet?

 4. Eating well and for cheap in Costa Rica

 5. Finding a doctor in Costa Rica